 We are taking steps toward socially responsible investing even if the currently available fund products do not necessarily present the ideal solutions.
-Overall, in order to meet our requirements for lower cost and higher liquidity, our SRI portfolio focuses on large US companies that rate highly on a scale that considers all three ESG pillars.
+Overall, in order to meet our requirements for lower cost and higher liquidity, our SRI portfolio focuses on companies that rate highly on a scale that considers all three ESG pillars.
 In order to maintain geographic diversification and factor tilts toward value and smaller cap companies, we continue to allocate to funds that do not have SRI mandates.

 How does the SRI portfolio compare to Betterment’s core portfolio?

 When compared to Betterment’s core portfolio, there are two main changes.
 First, both taxable and tax-deferred portfolios replace our current US Large Cap stock exposure with an allocation to a broad US ESG stock market ETF (DSI).
 Two other broad US ESG stock market ETFs (SUSA and ESGU) serve as the alternative tickers for DSI, which are utilized by Tax-Loss Harvesting+ (TLH+).